kwonchungli/kwonchungli.github.io/_pages/about.md

 News
 ======
+- I am looking for a postdoctoral position.

+-

-- (9/28/21) Two Papers got Accepted at NeurIPS 2021!
+- (9/28/21) Two Papers accepted at NeurIPS 2021!

 - (8/21/21) I got married with Siwan!

 - (5/18/21) Presented my work on Latent MDPs at virtual RL Theory Seminar.

+- (3/3/21) I received a UT graduate continuing fellowship for the 2021-2022 academic year.

 - (1/15/21) Done with my proposal, and now become a Ph.D. candidate.

 Some Personal Life